Originally published on April 18, 2022

 - Analyze market trends: How well are existing options performing?
 What market changes should you anticipate?
 Understanding these trends is essential for navigating your product lifecycle, from introduction to growth to maturity.

 - Set quantifiable goals: What does success look like?
 How will you define it?
 The best goals are ambitious yet achievable, helping you gauge the effectiveness of your product strategy over time.
-Tie them to specific performance indicators, such as customer engagement or conversion rates, to objectively measure the success of your product strategy and its execution.
+Tie them to specific performance indicators, such as or conversion rates, to objectively measure the success of your product strategy and its execution.

 - Create your product roadmap: How will you get there?
 A detailed product roadmap outlines the steps needed to achieve your product vision.
 Your roadmap is a strategic document that aligns your team’s work with your overall business objectives so all stakeholders understand the priorities and timelines.